mesolitica/malaya/docs/README.rst

 -  **ELMO (biLM)**

    Provide pretrained bahasa wikipedia and bahasa news ELMO, with easy interface and visualization.
+-  **Relevancy Analysis**

+   From Dilated Convolutional Neural Network and Self-Attention to build deep relevancy analysis models.
 -  **Sentiment Analysis**

-   From BERT, Fast-Text, Dynamic-Memory Network, Sparse Tensorflow, Attention Neural Network to build deep sentiment analysis models.
+   From fine-tuning BERT, Attention-Recurrent model, Sparse Tensorflow and Self-Attention to build deep sentiment analysis models.
 -  **Spell Correction**

    Using local Malaysia NLP researches to auto-correct any bahasa words.
 -  Stemmer
 -  **Subjectivity Analysis**

-   From BERT, Fast-Text, Dynamic-Memory Network, Sparse Tensorflow, Attention Neural Network to build deep subjectivity analysis models.
+   From fine-tuning BERT, Attention-Recurrent model, Sparse Tensorflow and Self-Attention to build deep subjectivity analysis models.
 -  **Summarization**

    Using skip-thought with attention state-of-art to give precise unsupervised summarization.